Hunter Bigge: Tampa Bay Rays

 On July 28, 2024, the Cubs traded Bigge, Christopher Morel, and Ty Johnson to the Tampa Bay Rays in exchange for Isaac Paredes.
 In 15 appearances down the stretch, he compiled a 2.57 ERA with 19 strikeouts and one save across 14 innings pitched.

 Bigge was initially optioned to the Triple-A Durham Bulls to begin the 2025 season.
 However, following an injury to Shane McClanahan, the Rays added Bigge to their Opening Day roster.
 In 13 appearances for the Rays, he recorded a 2.40 ERA with 12 strikeouts over 15 innings of work.
 On June 19, 2025, Bigge was hit in the face by a 105 mph line drive foul ball off the bat of Baltimore Orioles catcher Adley Rutschman.
 He did not lose consciousness, but was carted off the field to receive medical attention.
-Bigge required emergency surgery to repair multiple facial fractures.On November 3, the Rays activated Bigge.
+Bigge required emergency surgery to repair multiple facial fractures.

+Bigge was optioned to Triple-A Durham to begin the 2026 season.
+On May 7, 2026, Bigge recorded his first career win after tossing two scoreless innings of relief against the Boston Red Sox.

+Athletics

+On September 11, 2026, Bigge was claimed off of waivers by the Athletics.